mugli/Avro-Keyboard/Readme.md

 The community edition can be download from here: https://www.embarcadero.com/products/delphi/starter/free-download

+## Development/Contributing

+- Please use project specific code formatting profile

+  - Go to `Tools > Options > Language > Formatter` in Delphi IDE
+  - Load `Formatter_Profile.config` from the root of this project
+  - Please make sure to format the sources using this profile before creating a PR

+- Debug logs can be viewed using [DebugView](https://learn.microsoft.com/en-us/sysinternals/downloads/debugview) when `{$Define DebugLog}` compiler directive is set in the `ProjectDefines.inc` file from the root of this project.

 ## Building Standard and Portable editions

 Open `ProjectDefines.inc` file in the root folder of the source.